Skip to content

 Growth of Apple/Foxconn

-The collaboration between Apple and Foxconn is a major driver.
-Foxconn's $1.5 billion display-module plant near Chennai aims to manufacture iPhone display components.
-Notably, 97% of iPhones manufactured in India are currently exported to the US, with a value of $3.2 billion between March and May 2025.
+Apple and Foxconn's partnership is a key factor.
+Foxconn's $1.5 billion display-module plant, located near Chennai, is designed to produce iPhone display components.
+Interestingly, 97% of the iPhones made in India are currently shipped to the US, with a total value of $3.2 billion between March and May 2025.

 Semiconductor Factories

-India is attracting significant investments in semiconductor manufacturing.
-Tata's Assam plant is scheduled to open in mid-2025, and an HCL–Foxconn joint venture in Noida (Jewar) has secured ₹3,700 crore in funding for chip assembly.
+India is seeing a surge in investments in semiconductor manufacturing.
+Tata's Assam plant is slated to begin operations in mid-2025, and an HCL–Foxconn joint venture in Noida (Jewar) has secured ₹3,700 crore in funding for chip assembly.

 Other Investments